ptav/django-inlineedit/README.md

 ## Quickstart

-In your templates add the django-inlineedit JS in a suitable location (for example at the bottom of the template `<body>`):
+In your templates load the template tags with:

     {% load inlineedit %}

+Then add the django-inlineedit JS is a suitable location (for example at the bottom of the template `<body>`):

     {% inlineedit_default_script %}

-Then load the template tags with:

-    {% load inlineedit %}

-to add inline editing to a field, you use the `inlineedit` template tag.
+To add inline editing to a field, you use the `inlineedit` template tag.
 For example:

     {% inlineedit "my_object.my_field" %}

 This will add the HTML and JS necessary to edit `my_field` in object `my_object`. without any further configuration, the tag will display the field and show the editing link when the mouse hover over the field.
 A single click will open up an editing element and accept/reject buttons.
 Click the former to accept any changes and the latter to cancel those.

+ForeignKeys can be transversed as expected:

+    {% inlineedit "my_object.my_child_object.my_field" %}

 ## Access Control